musimathicslab/MarcoSmiles_Double_Leap/README.md

 - the green one starts recording the hand configuration;
 - the red one deletes the last configuration acquired;

-To the left of the piano there are two buttons that allow you to respectively return to the Main Scene and to delete all configurations of the hands recorded within the current system.
+To the left of the piano there is a button that allows you to return to the Main Scene.

 Centrally in the top of the interface is a blue button that has the function of starting the training.